Charleston County Courthouse – Charleston, South Carolina

 The courthouse comprises one-quarter of Charleston’s famous “Four Corners of Law,” located at the intersection of Broad and Meeting Streets.
 The other three corners are occupied by Charleston City Hall, the US Post Office and Federal Courthouse building, and St Michael’s Church.
 Together, these buildings represent municipal law, state law (counties are creatures of the state), federal law, and ecclesiastical law.

 Hurricane Hugo devastated many buildings in Charleston when it struck in 1989, especially the courthouse.
-The Historic Charleston Foundation worked with County leaders the to have the building restored to its 17th century appearance.
+The Historic Charleston Foundation worked with County leaders to have the building restored to its 18th century appearance.

 The decision to repair the courthouse instead of building a new courthouse elsewhere was a wise one, and the Historic Charleston Foundation made a compelling case to County officials for its restoration.
 The Foundation presented examples of other “cities whose downtown centers have fallen into economic ruin because they failed to recognize that their vitality relied on central shared spaces where the common bonds of law, culture and community link citizens to one another.”